zbentley/gdb-inject-perl/README.md

 `gdb-inject-perl` is a semi-standard [Go](https://golang.org/) program.
 It uses "evil" go internals in a limited way.

 It can be built with go 1.8.
 Once your `GOPATH` environment variable is properly configured, use [`glide`](https://github.com/Masterminds/glide) to install the required source dependencies via `glide install`.
 After that, the executable can be built via `go build` in the project root/over the scope of the `main.go` file.

+# Issues and Improvements

+Please report issues via the [GitHub issue tracker](https://github.com/zbentley/gdb-inject-perl/issues) for this project.

 # Additional Resources
 - Perlmonks [conversation about gdb-eval injection](http://www.perlmonks.org/?node_id=694095)